InimicalPart/lego-telepresence/README.md

           - [ ] Use the next IP address
           - [ ] Set the static IP on the RPI via ``nmcli``:
             - ``sudo nmcli c mod <connection-name> ipv4.addresses <address>/<sub-mask-bin> ipv4.method manual``
-    - [ ] Allow SSH access to configure Wi-Fis (or quick website running on the PI allow to configure networks?)
+    - [ ] Create website to quickly access and configure Wi-Fi networks, which run on the PI.
-      - SSH
-        - RSA keys, generated beforehand
-      - Website
-        - TypeScript backend
+      - [x] TypeScript backend
-        - Easy and Quick UI
+      - [x] Easy and Quick UI
-          - Use ``wpa-cli`` (terminal) with a script to set the network information (possible to use scripts? ``wpa-cli`` is interactive)
+        - [ ] Use ``wpa-cli`` or ``nmcli`` (terminal) with a script to set the network information
-    - [ ] Make camera connect to the same Wi-Fi as the RPI
+    - [x] Make camera connect to the same Wi-Fi as the RPI
-      - [ ] Do this by getting the SSID and passkey from the RPI, and sending it to the camera during "connectToWiFi"
+      - [x] Do this by getting the SSID and passkey from the RPI, and sending it to the camera during "connectToWiFi"
-- [ ] Add a way to check how much battery the powerbank has?
+- ~~[ ] Add a way to check how much battery the powerbank has?~~
-  - How?
+  - ~~How?~~
-- [ ] Add alert on control website when detected that the car has low battery
+- [x] Add alert on control website when detected that the car has low battery
-  - Changes a lot (e.g 40% to 20% or lower on next battery check call)
+  - [x] Falls below 20%
-- [ ] Add alert on control website when detected that the cam has low battery
+- [x] Add alert on control website when detected that the cam has low battery
-  - [ ] Add check and icon for when the camera is charging via the powerbank
-    - Internal Battery Bars (Status ID 2)
-      - Does this work when live streaming? (camera uses the power source from the charger instead of the battery when streaming/recording, and the internal battery is not being used)
-- [ ] Add localhost check to NodeMediaServer API to prevent unauthorized access
+- [x] Add localhost check to NodeMediaServer API to prevent unauthorized access
+  - [x] For even more security, set a random user and password for the API endpoint of length 32